draeder/dht-keyvalue/README.md

 Store key-value pairs on the mainline bittorrent DHT network, and retreive/update them by key name.

 ## About
 DHT libraries mostly focus on connecting peers together.

-What if you don't want to connect peers together with DHT, or you already have peers connected and just want to store and retrieve arbitrary data instead.
+What if you don't want to connect peers together with DHT, or you already have peers connected and just want to store and retrieve arbitrary data instead?
 That's where dht-keyvalue comes in.

 dht-keyvalue allows you to put, get and update key-value pairs by key name on the mainline bittorrent DHT network.